rdkcentral/rdkb-halif-cm/docs/pages/CMhalSpec.md

 ## Memory Model

+### Caller Responsiblities

+   1. Callers must assume full responsibility for managing any memory explicitly given to the module functions to populate.
+This includes proper allocation and de-allocation to prevent memory leaks.

+### Module Responsibilities

-The client is responsible to allocate and de-allocate memory for necessary APIs as specified in API documentation.
+   1. Modules must independently allocate and de-allocate memory for their internal operations, ensuring efficient resource management.
-Different 3rd party vendors allowed to allocate memory for internal operational requirements.
-In this case 3rd party implementations should be responsible to de-allocate internally.

-TODO:
+   2. Modules are required to release all internally allocated memory upon closure to prevent resource leaks.

+   3. All module implementations and caller code must strictly adhere to these memory management requirements for optimal performance and system stability.
+Unless otherwise stated specifically in the API documentation.

-State a footprint requirement.
+TODO: State a footprint requirement.
 Example: This should not exceed XXXX KB.

-## Power Management Requirements

-The HAL is not involved in any of the power management operation.
-Any power management state transitions MUST not affect the operation of the HAL.

 ## Asynchronous Notification Model